 PLEASE NOTE: This post was originally published in September 2010.
-Since then the ‘work from home’ industry in the Philippines has, and will continue to develop immensely over the next 3-5 years.
+Since then the ‘work from home’ industry in the Philippines has, and will continue to develop immensely over.
 I’ve therefore decided to update this post regularly, so that no matter when you visit, it’s always up to date!

 One thing is for sure – if you pay peanuts, you’ll get monkeys!

 Since launching Virtual Staff Finder back in 2010, we’ve received thousands of questions on the subject of working with virtual assistants – particularly from the Philippines.
 Everything from hiring and training them, right the way down to working with your VA on a day to day basis, and how to keep them motivated.

 However, the number one question we hear more than anything else is “How much do I pay my Filipino Virtual Assistant…?”.

 So, to answer this question in a concise, yet highly knowledgable way – based on years of experience – and the fact that myself and my VSF Team are based here in the Philippines, all year round, this post has been put together as a general guide to doing just that – paying your Virtual Assistant based in the Philippines.